Please see below for our monthly schedule

 Chanted Prayers (or Puja in Sanskrit) are an important element of our spiritual training.
-They help to still our mind and receive blessings from enlightened beings in order to create the best internal conditions for our meditation practice to bear fruit.
+They help us to receive blessings from enlightened beings in order to create the best internal conditions for our meditation practice to bear fruit.
 Prayer, “monlam” in Tibetan, simply means “wish path”.
 The prayer booklets we use are known as ‘sadhanas’ meaning “methods for accomplishing attainments”.
 Using ancient prayers translated into English, these practices help us to purify our negativity and fill our mind with positive energy.

 The Heart Jewel practice is the heart essence of Kadampa Buddhism.
 In the first part of this practice, we visualize Je Tsongkhapa and make prayers and requests to purify negativity, and accumulate merit.
 This prepares our mind for a period of silent meditation on the Lamrim, or stages of the path.
 The second part of this practice contains prayers to the wisdom Buddha and Dharma Protector, Dorje Shugden, to help us overcome obstacles to our practice.

-Every month we hold a special ceremony to help those who have recently died experience peace of mind after death and be cared for by the Buddha of Compassion, Avalokiteshvara.
-During this ceremony we engage in the traditional Buddhist practice of “Powa” or transference of consciousness in conjunction with the prayers, “Path of Compassion for the Deceased”.
+Powa is a special ceremony to help those who have recently died experience peace of mind after death and be cared for by the Buddha of Compassion, Avalokiteshvara.
+During this ceremony we engage in the traditional Buddhist practice of transference of consciousness in conjunction with the prayers, “Path of Compassion for the Deceased”.

 Everyone is welcome, you do not have to be Buddhist to attend these prayers or to derive benefit from them.

 If you would like to attend, then it is traditional (but not required) to bring a white offering, either food, flowers, candles, etc and if you wish, we can make specific dedications for friends or relatives that have recently died.